smartdevicelink/sdl_evolution/proposals/NNNN-widget-support.md

 </struct>
 ```

-This parameter does not inform the app how many screens per type are supported but it informs if a display supports widgets or a main app screen.
+This parameter does not inform the app how many screens per type are supported, but it informs if a display supports widgets or a main app screen.
 The HMI decides on
 - how many widgets should be displayed (example: limited to 6 or indefinite using a scrollable area)
 - and how to order them (alphabetically, chronogically or based on recent app usage).